Why Blockbuster Went Out of Business? 🎦 An Analysis of its Business and Pricing Model

-If we wanted to watch a movie at home either we’d go to the nearest Blockbuster store and rent a DVD.
-You can have a vast selection to choose from the old black and white classics like ‘Casablanca’ or the three-hour-long ‘Gone With the Wind’ to the latest ‘Star Wars’ prequel movies such as ‘Attack of the Clones.’
-They also had a popcorn store in the store so you didn’t have to go to the convenience store to buy it.
+If you wanted to watch a movie at home you’d go to the nearest Blockbuster store and rent a DVD.
+In the store, you’d get a vast selection to choose from the old black and white classics like ‘Casablanca’ or the three-hour-long ‘Gone With the Wind’ to the latest ‘Star Wars’ prequel movies such as ‘Attack of the Clones.’
+They also had a popcorn store so you didn’t have to go to the convenience store to buy it.
 All your viewing and snacking needs were in one store.

-Blockbuster then was the biggest video rental company: It had 84,300 people employed worldwide, including about 58,500 in the United States and about 25,800 in other countries, and had 9,094 stores in total, with more than 4,500 of these in the US.
+Blockbuster then was the biggest video rental company.
+They were also extremely popular: It had 84,300 people employed worldwide, that’s about 58,500 in the United States and about 25,800 in other countries.
+It had 9,094 stores in total, with more than 4,500 of these in the US.

 Its net income was US$268 million in 2010, with revenue at US$3.24 billion.
 It was so successful then, it was featured in numerous movies.
 But in late 2010, they filed a Chapter 11 for bankruptcy.
 So what happened to it?